Ruchitha87/DA-DASHBOARD/README.md

 # DA-DASHBOARD
 ## Sales-Data-Analysis (Interactive Dashboard creation using MS Excel and Power BI)
 We developed a comprehensive project in Excel, Power BI.
-Creating multiple dashboards and tables to analyze the data.
+Creating  dashboards and tables to analyze the data.
 This process involved several stages including data processing, data cleaning and data visualization.

 ### Project Objective
 The Sales on North America wants to create a date wise, monthly wise and annual wise trade report.
 So that, the owner can understand their customers and grow more sales in 2024 and 2025.